 Drone program funded with seized drug money

-Funded with $50,000 of seized drug money, the police force of Stafford County has launched a drone program in early 2016, that now includes five drones and 12 Federal Aviation Association (FAA) certified officers.
+Funded with $50,000 of seized drug money, the police force of Stafford County has launched a drone program in early 2016, that now includes five drones and 12 Federal Aviation Administration (FAA) certified officers.
 Typically the drones are used in search and rescue operations, to take aerial crime scene photos and to monitor traffic.
 In the standoff with the handgun waving woman, the drones proved invaluable.

 “I think it’s progressive.
 We are open.
 Anything we can use it for to help others, we are all about trying to take advantage of that,”Sheriff David P. Decatur.
 “We are always racing against time.”